chrismlusk/accuraty-templates/app/Portals/_default/Skins/AccuTheme/README.md

 ### src/

 The bulk of your development work will be within this directory.
-This starter kit comes with fonts, icons, images, JavaScript, and SCSS.
+This starter kit comes with fonts, svg, images, JavaScript, and SCSS.

 ### Layout templates